Frequently Asked Questions

 - If applicable, a Members are responsible for completing the Volunteer Service Time Form following any event where their services were offered over and above the Mandated 8 hours.

-- A spreadsheet form will maintained and updated following events listing members and their Mandated Hours.
-The form will be posted in the Members Only Section.
+- A spreadsheet form will maintained and updated following events listing members and their Mandated Hours by the General Board Members

 How do I submit my show scores for Year-end Awards?